koush/sapphire-open/README.txt

 ---- build configuration ----

-You can configure to build for HTC MyTouch (aka T-Mobile MyTouch) by settings your environment at the root of the source tree:
+You can configure to build for HTC MyTouch (aka T-Mobile MyTouch) by setting your environment at the root of the source tree:

 . build/envsetup.sh